 - Be actively involved in the Students’ Association Advisory Board and provide support for all student members of the Board

-- Be transparent, honest, accountable and uphold the Nolan principles
+- Be transparent, honest, accountable and uphold the Nolan principles.

 - Engage in training and development opportunities provided by the University or Association, that will impact & benefit their roles and students.